-The penalty is to be calculated based on the current Affordable Care Act formula, which calls for a tax of 2.5 percent of an individual or family’s income, or $695 per adult and $347 per child - whichever is greater - for a maximum family penalty of $2,085.
+According to a fiscal analysis of the bill by nonpartisan legislative staff, the penalty is to be calculated based on the current federal formula, which calls for a tax of 2.5 percent of an individual or family’s income, or $695 per adult and $347 per child - whichever is greater - for a maximum family penalty of $2,085.
 The penalty is designed to increase each year that someone is not covered but can’t exceed the price of a lower-cost “bronze-level” health plan, which averaged just under $3,300 in 2017, and has been increasing at close to 10 percent annually.